IwunzeGE/aws-bootcamp-cruddur-2023/journal/week1.md

   ```

-Edit the codes from app.py and c
+Edit the codes from app.py and
 Test it out if it works

 ![notiffication json](https://user-images.githubusercontent.com/110903886/221773350-64260f13-a518-4037-a4aa-cd4a4564c6db.png)